“Benefits plans have become more relevant than salaries, it is the only lever to improve employee experience and engagement” - BCFocus

 Workers’ compensation, a fundamental pillar of HR management today

 Interview.
-Mnica Andradas, Head of Compesation at EY: “Pension plans have become more relevant than salaries, it is the only lever to improve employee experience and engagement”
+Mnica Andradas, Head of Compensation at EY: “Pension plans have become more relevant than salaries, it is the only lever to improve employee experience and engagement”

 In addition to reviewing the current situation in the Compensation and Benefits area at a general level, it gives us the keys to developing an optimal workers compensation policy, comments on the keys to planning benefits according to tastes and needs. needs of employees and reveals some of the actions they take at EY in the area she leads